practicalli/clojure/reference/clojure-cli/jvm-options.md

 Clojure CLI `-J` flag passes configuration options to the JVM.
 When there are multiple, each must be prefixed with `-J`.

 ```
-clojure -J--add-modules -Jjava.xml.bind
+clojure -J-XX:+UnlockDiagnosticVMOptions -J‑XX:NativeMemoryTracking=summary -J‑XX:+PrintNMTStatistics
 ```

 ## Clojure CLI deps.edn configuration

 `:jvm-opts` key in an alias adds JVM options to Clojure CLI deps.edn configuration.
-The `:jvm-opts` key has a value that is a collection of string JVM options `["--add-modules" "]`
+The `:jvm-opts` key has a value that is a collection of string JVM options `["-Xms2048m" "-Xmx4096"]`

 Alias to set a large heap size